 As part of my researching interests cooperating with fellow ULTRACEPT researcher Tian Liu, we developed a platform called ColCOSՓ for social insects and swarm robotic researching.
 This platform consists of three parts, the arena (LED screen), the monitoring camera, and the micro-robot.
 Swarm robotic and social insects related experimental scenarios can be easily and flexibly conducted in this platform.
 Fellow ULTRACEPT researcher Dr Cheng Hu and I presented the platform physically at Guangdong (Foshan) Doctoral and Postdoctoral Talent Exchange and Technology Project Matchmaking Conference.

 Another interesting experiment undertaken during my secondment is that we investigated the performance of LGMD model of collision avoidance in the context of city traffic.
 The real-world vehicle critical conditions always consist of severe crashes which are impractical to be replicated for experimenting, so we implemented the experiment on ColCOSՓ.

 I co-authored a paper presenting the interesting results of this experiments and submitted it to Frontiers in Robotics and AI during the secondment in February 2020.

-Besides from this, I also attended the Convention on Exchange of Overseas Talent (OCS2020) and interviewed by the Guangzhou TV.
-In the interview I said that as a PhD that obtained the degree from abroad, what kind of career I want and what kind of support should be provided by the government.
+Besides this, I also attended the Convention on Exchange of Overseas Talent (OCS2020) and interviewed by Guangzhou TV.
+In the interview, I said that as a PhD that obtained the degree from abroad, what kind of career I want and what kind of support should be provided by the government.

 I had a really great experience with my colleagues during the secondment.

-Thank you for the support from ULTRACEPT for my secondment that benefits me a lot.
+Thank you for the support from the ULTRACEPT project which supported my secondment which benefited me a lot.